SUNY New Paltz

 - The Honors Center: A shared study and gathering space featuring seminar rooms, educational technologies, a presentation space, and complimentary tea.

 - Honors Interdisciplinary Seminars: Honors students are eligible to enroll in small, conversation-driven courses that challenge students and faculty alike to apply learning from different disciplines to solve contemporary problems.
-Recent examples include “Education across Borders,” “What Causes Cancer?” and “Free Speech in America.”
+Recent examples include “Education across Borders,” “What Causes Cancer?,” and “Free Speech in America.”

 - Honors Thesis: The capstone experience for New Paltz Honors students pushes them to work on and off campus—with faculty mentors, fellow students, industry experts, and employers—to produce an original thesis in their area of study.
 Recent Honors Thesis presentations include an examination of marketing in the National Basketball Association; a study of the relationship between memory and digital technology; and research on modern techniques for diagnosing and treating Attention Deficit Hyperactivity Disorder.

 Independent research opportunities, through which students work closely with faculty mentors to develop original scholarship, provide significant intellectual and career benefits to students.
-They particularly act as major differentiators for employers and graduate school admission teams.
+They act as particularly major differentiators for employers and graduate school admission teams.

 SUNY New Paltz is committed to providing these vital experiences to students in all academic disciplines.
-Through the Research, Scholarship and Creative Activities Program, New Paltz students connect with faculty advisors, learn about grant and scholarship funding opportunities, participate in national and international conferences, and present their work before their peers and professors at the annual Student Research Symposium.
+Through the Research, Scholarship, and Creative Activities Program, New Paltz students connect with faculty advisors, learn about grant and scholarship funding opportunities, participate in national and international conferences, and present their work before their peers and professors at the annual Student Research Symposium.

 SUNY New Paltz is home to the HVAMC, where digital fabrication experts work with one of the largest and most advanced collections of 3D printers anywhere in the U.S. The HVAMC partners with businesses to provide innovative manufacturing solutions, but it’s an educational resource too, offering classes in Computer-Aided Design (CAD) software and helping New Paltz students of all majors—engineers, artists, future teachers, and entrepreneurs—integrate 3D printing technologies into their education.